 Forage for Pollinators: This is a major forage plants for Long and Short-tongued Bumblebees, and a honey plant for Honeybees, producing abundant nectar for Honeybees (even in the UK where this can be grown field-scale), also for Solitary bees, Butterflies and Moths.
-This cultivar produces no seed, but its nectar production is so copious that it should have a place in every garden, absolutely indispensible to all pollinators.
+This cultivar produces no seed, but its nectar production is so copious that it should have a place in every garden, absolutely indispensable to all pollinators.

 Flowering time: July, August, September

 Growing information: Evergreen shrub grows to 90cm (3ft) x 1.2m (4ft) over time.
 This is possibly one of the longest-lived Lavenders ever recorded; our plants coming from mother plants which are well over 100 years old, their old, gnarled main stems are as thick as a man’s forearm.
 A hybrid between Lavandula latifolia and Lavandula angustifolia.
 Please note, they also grow very slowly, perhaps indicating their longevity.
 Fully hardy.
 Thrives in most well-drained, soils, though young plants should be watered during droughts.
 South-facing is ideal for reaching peak nectar production.
 Prune March-April and September-October but not into old wood.
 Take cuttings June-September.
 This plant goes very well with any other Lavender and Rosemary for a beautifully fragranced garden.